-- Transportation management software systems (TMS) usually plan and execute multiple modes of transportation like truckload and less than truckload, parcel, ocean, air, and rail.
+- Transportation management system (TMS) software usually plans and executes multiple modes of transportation like truckload and less than truckload, parcel, ocean, air, and rail.

-- Transportation management software is commonly thought of as having deep planning and optimization algorithms that give those systems their rich appeal to large shippers.
+- A transportation management system is commonly thought of as having deep planning and optimization algorithms that give those systems their rich appeal to large shippers.
 However, most companies fail to utilize this capability because of the need to translate their unique business processes into system’s planning functionality.

 - Transportation management software systems usually integrate with the shipper’s supply chain so that data will travel between the departmental partitions without manual processes or delays that could not happen without this integration.

-- A more sophisticated transportation management software tool can have planning logic to select the proper mode as well as the most optimal carrier and rating for the shipment in a manner that will exceed the efficiency of spread sheet management.
+- A more sophisticated transportation management system shipping software tool can have planning logic to select the proper mode as well as the optimal carrier and rating for the shipment in a manner that will exceed the efficiency of spread sheet management.